National Pet Month is a time to celebrate our furry family members–and we’ve got a special list of ideas for you and your dog to enjoy!

 Cast off on a cruise that welcomes canine companions!
 You can live the high life on the high seas aboard Cunard’s Queen Mary 2 or simply setting sail for a few hours’ getaway on a more budget-friendly pet-loving barge.

 Book a stay at a pet-friendly hotel or bed and breakfast!
 (Be sure to check out our “Tips for A Tail-Wagging Hotel Stay” before checking in!)

-You may think that you know every nook and cranny of the area where you live, but you’ll see the sights with new eyes when you explore your city with Spot by your side!
-Take a stroll past the stores that dot the downtown area, let your pup can leave paw prints in the sand at a nearby beach, or take a moment to stop and smell the roses with Rover at a botanical garden that admits flower-loving Fidos.
+You may think that you know every nook and cranny of the area where you live, but you’ll see the sights with new eyes when you explore your city with your dog by your side!

 Teach your clever canine a trick!
 Whether it’s learning how to shake hands, wave, roll over or take a bow, learning a trick offers mental stimulation for your dog, and teaches pet parents to learn how to enjoy the moment.

 Do you think that your dog might be a canine Gene Kelly or Leslie Caron?
 Even if your four-legged family member has two left feet (er…paws) you might want to give dog dancing classes a whirl.
 A choreographed combination of training and tricks performed to a catchy toe-tapping and tail-wagging tune, musical canine freestyle offers a workout for Spot’s body, mind and spirit.
 If you are unable to find a class in your area, you and your barking buddy can bond as you learn together with the help of online videos or an instruction book, like Dancing with Dogs, which was co-authored by professional dog trainer Mary Ray.